Install Glass Railing for a Nice View

 17. Double-check the railing measurements and match them to your panels to complete installation of the glass rail system.
 Once the project is finished, you’ll enjoy a truly uninterrupted view from your balcony, deck or patio.

-Editor's Note: Randy Stephenson is a professional remodeling contractor in central Alabama, who can be reached by email at handyrandyco [a] yahoo.com.
+Editor's Note: Randy and Caleb Stephenson are professional remodeling contractors in central Alabama, who can be reached by email at handyrandyco [a] yahoo.com.